ackwolver335/newsapp/README.md

-# 💠 React App - textUtils 🖥️
+# 💠 React App - newsApp 🖥️

 🖱️ React apps are constructed from reusable components, which are self-contained pieces of code that manage their own state and rendering logic.
 [React](https://react.dev/) lets you build user interfaces out of individual pieces called components.
 Create your own React components like `Thumbnail`, `LikeButton`, and `Video`.
 Then combine them into entire screens, pages, and apps.